syncfusion-content/blazor-docs/blazor/rich-text-editor/audio.md

 ## Display Position

 Sets the default display for an audio file when it is inserted in the Rich Text Editor using the [RichTextEditorMediaSettings.layoutOption](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorMediaSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorMediaSettings_LayoutOption) property.
-It has two possible options: `inline` and `break`.
-When updating the display positions, it also updates the audio elements’ layout position.
+The possible options are `inline` and `break.` It also updates the audio elements’ layout position when updating the display positions.

 {% tabs %}
 {% highlight cshtml %}